-I’ve hiked the Salkantay Trek twice now and will be heading back in May of 2019 as well.
+I’ve hiked the Salkantay Trek three times now and will be heading back again soon.
 This trek has stolen my heart.
-From the glaciers to the jungle everything about this hike is perfection.
+From the glaciers to the jungle, everything about this hike is perfection.
 National Geographic even named it the best way to hike to Machu Picchu, and they don’t mess around.
-For anyone looking to get out of their comfort zone a little bit and be fully immersed in the wilds of Peru this is the hike for you.
+For anyone looking to get out of their comfort zone and be fully immersed in the wilds of Peru this is the hike for you.
 It’s a happy medium between the Inca trail and Colca Canyon.
-I hope my photos do it justice and that it will inspire you to lace up you hiking boots and get out on this trail.
+I hope my Salkantay Trek photos do it justice and that it will inspire you to lace up you hiking boots and get out on this trail.

 On the Trail

 After a long early morning bus ride (we left before the sun came up!) to the trail head we finally arrived!
 We had an amazing lunch and got prepped and ready for the hike.
 The start of the trail is grassy and teaming with horses and mules.
 I wanted to take this one home with me or at least out on the adventure, but he had his own plans.

 How do you tell the difference between a llama and an alpaca?
 Apparently llamas walk all sexy.
 We saw these 3 lovely ladies early in the day.
 Unfortunately, we didn’t see anymore until we got to Machu Pichhu.